 We recognize revenue over time when there is a continuous transfer of control to our customer.
 For our U.S. government contracts, this continuous transfer of control to the customer is supported by clauses in the contract that allow the U.S. government to unilaterally terminate the contract for convenience, pay us for costs incurred plus a reasonable profit and take control of any work in process.
 When control is transferred over time, revenue is recognized based on the extent of progress towards completion of the performance obligation.
 For services contracts, we satisfy our performance obligations as services are rendered.
-We use a cost-based input method to measure progress.
+We use cost-based input and time-based output methods to measure progress.

 For time-and-materials contracts, revenue is recognized to the extent of billable rates times hours delivered plus materials and other reimbursable costs incurred.
 Revenue for cost-reimbursable contracts is recorded as reimbursable costs are incurred, including an estimated share of the applicable contractual fees earned.
+For firm-fixed-price contracts, the consideration received for our performance is set at a predetermined price.
+Revenue for our firm-fixed-price contracts is recognized over time using a straight-line measure of progress or using the percentage-of-completion method whereby progress toward completion is based on a comparison of actual costs incurred to total estimated costs to be incurred over the contract term.
 Contract costs are expensed as incurred.
 Estimated losses are recognized when identified.